dhutchison/dhutchison.github.io/_posts/2020-03-26-licence-and-version-checks-the-manual-way-npm.markdown

 As well as being able to just list out the licenses which are used, additional options can be used to filter the output.
 The default output can be very long depending on the amount of nested dependencies.

-The `--summary` flag can be used just to provide a count of the number of dependencies with each licence count, and in most cases the production dependencies are the most important ones to check.
+The `--summary` flag can be used just to provide a count of the number of dependencies with each license count, and in most cases the production dependencies are the most important ones to check.

 ~~~ bash
 MacBook:OpenAPIVisualiser dhutchison$ npx -q license-checker --summary --production